Enjoy Purple Eye shadow Without Looking Garish

 What Eyeshadow Shades To Achieve This Look!

-- Eye Lid / Lower Lash Line - Gold Patina (rich aged gold with hints of gray undertones) Alternative: Mermaid if you wish to have a touch of two tone color.
+- Lower Lash Line - Gold Patina (rich aged gold with hints of gray undertones) Alternative: Mermaid if you wish to have a touch of two tone color and more subtlety.

-- Crease / Outer V / Lower Lash Line - Destiny (deep, rich purple with blue violet undertones) Upper Lid - Sienna Spice (deep copper burgundy)
+- Upper Lash Line - Destiny (deep, rich purple with blue violet undertones) Upper Lid - Sienna Spice (deep copper burgundy)

 - Inner Corner Eye Lid - Sterling Rose (a light, very clean silver) Alternative: Silver Cloud a smoky gray with a deep bluish undertone Or for blendable contrast use Crystal.